 2. PARIS FOR THE FIRST TIME: BEST TIME TO VISIT PARIS

 “Paris is always a good idea” and there is never a bad time to visit the City of Light.
 The city has great parks and beautiful avenues and streets but it has also some of the best museums in the world and other interesting indoor options.

 If you are flexible with dates, consider are the low /high season and the weather in Paris.
 If you are traveling on a budget, choose the cheapest days to fly (usually Tuesday and Wednesday).
 This is what you need to know:

 Best Season to Visit Paris (Paris Annual Weather)

+What is the best season to travel to Paris?
 This graphic below represents the weather in Paris year round, average temperatures (in Celsius) and average rainfall (%).